SantiagooArturo/completeMyworkin3/prompt.md

 //
 // You are helping me build a new “Interview Simulation” section in a Next.js application.
 // This feature uses OpenAI’s GPT-4 API to generate an interview flow and Whisper to transcribe user audio/video answers.
-// It also uses Firebase as a database, and a custom upload endpoint (https://worky-bot.onrender.com/upload) for storing media files.
+// It also uses Firebase as a database, and Cloudflare R2 for storing media files through /api/upload endpoint.
 // The simulation should:
 //
 // 1.
 Show an input field where the user types the job title they want to apply for (e.g. “Practicante de ventas en Coca Cola” or “Analista de marketing en banca”).